mikarinneoracle/phonebook/README.md

 In the `controller.js` modify the line 3 `API` var to match your ADW ORDS instance url.

+The easiest way is to copy it from the SQL Developer Web url and modify it slightly.

 I.e.

 ```let API = 'https://m0xcynberfeybwv-biketracker.adb.eu-frankfurt-1.oraclecloudapps.com/ords/api/phonebook/listing/';```